-Backfill systems have been designed to satisfy both the DFS and PEA requirements.
-The design criteria for the backfill system will satisfy paste backfill requirements of 108 to 143 m3/hr.
+Backfill systems have been designed to satisfy the updated DFS requirements.
+The design criteria for the backfill system will satisfy paste backfill requirements of 108 to 143 m/hr.
 The system will produce pressure filtered mill tailings, transport them using surface truck haulage of the cake to the underground plant, and underground mixing of backfill to service mine operations.